 Please note – Rental assistance is available on an emergency basis only.
 Students must explore all other options of support e.g. crowdsourcing, financial aid, personal income and savings to be considered for funds.

 Gator Crisis Housing provides short-term housing solutions for students who are experiencing an unexpected housing crisis, while they work to stabilize their housing.

-SFSU has partnered with LYRIC and 3rd Street Youth Services to provide College-focused rapid rehousing services.
-Rapid rehousing helps students who are experiencing homelessness secure housing, regardless of their initial ability to pay rent.
-Students enrolled in the rapid rehousing program receive case management, support finding housing, and financial assistance with paying for housing costs.
+Rapid rehousing helps unhoused students secure housing, regardless of their initial ability to pay rent.
+Students enrolled in the rapid rehousing program receive intensive housing case management and financial assistance to pay rent for 6-12 months.

-Do you have keys to your own home or apartment?
+Do you have keys to a home or apartment?
 If not, you may be considered homeless.